Bourbon Apple Pie Filling Recipe for Canning

 6. Turn off heat.
 Add the remainder of the bourbon and stir well.

-7. Ladle the hot apple mixture into 2 hot, sterilized quart jars.
+1. Ladle the hot apple mixture into 2 hot, sterilized quart jars.
 Pack tightly!
 Make sure to divide the cornstarch mixture evenly between the two jars.
 It should completely cover the apples.
 Remove any air bubbles.
-Leave half -inch headspace.
+Leave about an inch headspace.
+Depending upon your altitude, you may need to increase this to up to 1 3/4 inches.

-8. Wipe the rims of the jars with a clean, dampened paper towel.
-Adjust the lids to finger-tight and process in a water bath canner for 25 minutes, adjusting for altitude if necessary.
+2. Wipe the rims of the jars with a clean, dampened paper towel.
+Adjust the lids to finger-tight and process in a water bath canner for 25 minutes, again adjusting for altitude if necessary.
 (Start the timer once the water bath canner is back up to a full boil)

 Note that this recipe, like applesauce, is more viscous than tomato sauce or hot-packed fruit.
 Therefore it tends to be more susceptible to leakage when you pull the jars out of the canner.
 After turning off the heat, you may wish to leave the jars in the canner for about 2 minutes, to allow them to more slowly cool.
 When removing them from the canner, handle them extremely gently, and be extra careful not to tip them sideways.